 Traditionally filed documents can very easily spiral into disorganized chaos within an enterprise.
 It is very easy for something to get mislabeled, or placed in the wrong folder, and then how is an enterprise supposed to access that information when it truly needs it?
 Manually filing documents also does not allow for cross-file data integration and data sharing, a must in today’s enterprise.
 And if files are not integrated with a database, an enterprise risks duplication of data.

-Surprisingly, there are many companies that still do rely on fax machines to transfer or receive important documents, particularly in the healthcare, education, and government sectors.
+Surprisingly, many companies still do rely on fax machines to transfer or receive important documents, particularly in the healthcare, education, and government sectors.
 The belief is that fax machines are more secure than email, but unless there are encryption and decryption set on both ends of the phone line, that more than likely is not the case.
 Old-school fax machines also waste paper, take longer to send or receive a document, and are generally inefficient compared with the electronic file transfer solutions that are now widely available.
 As an alternative, computer-based e-fax solutions allow businesses and organizations to send and receive faxes electronically and integrate digital faxes with back-end systems including EHR or ERP, for instance.

 3. USB drives